ashu304-ops/microstructure_chatbot/readme.md

 Mechanical Domain Chatbot
-Welcome to the Mechanical Domain Chatbot!

 This project is a Dockerized web application that answers mechanical engineering questions (e.g., “What is Young’s modulus?”) using a microservice architecture.
 It leverages natural language processing (NLP) to detect user intents and provides responses from a knowledge base.
 The application is built with Flask microservices, a React frontend, and orchestrated with Docker Compose.
 This README.md explains the microservice architecture and provides step-by-step instructions to set up and run the application.

 Table of Contents

 Overview